How FICO Credit Scores Are Calculated

 Not just for qualifying

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

-Curious about credit scores?
-Call us at (916) 399-5500.
+Want to know more about credit scores?
+Give us a call at (916) 399-5500.